Formulated on November 20, 2015

 5. Role of outside directors

-Three of the Company's nine directors are outside directors who meet the independence standards of the Company.
+Four of the Company's 12 directors are outside directors who meet the independence standards of the Company.

 In order to enhance corporate governance, the Company expects such outside directors to initiate discussion at Board of Directors meetings by raising questions and expressing opinions and to promote proper judgment by the Board of Directors by expressing opinions from their respective professional points of view.
 Outside directors will also have a role to verify and evaluate the business results and performance of the Company's management in light of the corporate strategy decided by the Board of Directors and to express their opinions in light of shareholders' interests as to whether delegation of authority to the management is appropriate.